TSChallenges/npci-blockchain-assignment-3-prakhars1406/readme.md

 ## Submissions:

-   * Complete all TODOs in the `ERC20Token.sol` file and commit the changes.
+   1. Complete all TODOs in the `ERC20Token.sol` file and commit the changes.
-   * Implement Operations & test cases in Remix IDE, capture snapshots of the results, and paste them into a document.
+   2. Implement Operations & test cases in Remix IDE, capture snapshots of the results, and paste them into a document.
 Convert the document to PDF format.
-   * Upload the snapshots PDF by navigating to your assignment link, selecting **Add file → Upload files**.
+   3. Upload the snapshots PDF by navigating to your Github assignment repo (i.e. top of this page), select **Add file → Upload files**.

 ## Grading: